 More generally, how can unhealthy behaviours be prevented or countered in an effective way?
 For instance, research had demonstrated that relatively automatic and sometimes unconscious processes play an important role in health behaviours.
 How can we effectively change those processes?

 To thoroughly address these questions, the Department of Developmental Psychology offers an English-speaking Master’s programme on Development and Health starting in September 2017.
-We invite enthusiastic and talented national and international students with interest in health, intervention and prevention to apply for this selective one-year Master.
+We invite enthusiastic and talented national and international students with interest in health, intervention and prevention to apply for this selective one-year Master's programme.